Imprints of $U_A(1)$ chiral anomaly and disorder in the Dirac eigenspectrum of QCD at finite temperature: Results

-Next, we focus only on the lowest few \emph{intermediate} eigenvalues which feel similar correlation quantified in terms of $C(\lambda/T)$.
-The results of Thouless conductance for these \emph{intermediate} eigenmodes as a function of temperature are shown in Fig.~\ref{fig:thouless_lower_bin}.
-It is clear that with increasing temperature these low eigenmodes contribute to provide a small value of the Thouless conductance as expected as these eigenstates are well localized within the wells formed due to fluctuations in the $\text{Re.} P(\textbf{x})$.
-The error on the estimate of $g_\text{Th}$ is quite large at the highest temperature due to insufficient number of eigenmodes in the lowest bins and finite-volume effects.
-From the temperature dependence of $g_\text{Th}$, it can be potentially used to mimic as an \emph{order parameter} for the restoration of $U_A(1)$.
-Since $U_A(1)$ is not an exact symmetry, one cannot construct an order parameter that conventionally characterizes a thermal phase transition.
-Instead, we suggest that the effects of $U_A(1)$ breaking and restoration should be inferred from the change in the geometric (structural) properties of the eigenvalues, which are manifest in quantities like $g_\text{Th}$.
+We show our results for $g_\text{Th}$ as a function of temperature, only due to \emph{intermediate} eigenmodes in Fig.~\ref{fig:thouless_lower_bin}.
+We have chosen only the lowest few \emph{intermediate} eigenvalues, which are strongly correlated with the gauge field fluctuations, quantified in terms of $C(\lambda/T)$.
+It is clear that with increasing temperatures, these \emph{intermediate} eigenmodes get more and more localized within the wells formed due to fluctuations in $\text{Re.}P(\textbf{x})$, leading to a reduction in the Thouless conductance.
+Value of $g_\text{Th}$ drops very fast between $1.1$-$1.5~T_{pc}$, saturating at higher temperatures $T>T_{U(1)}$, albeit with large errors due to fewer eigenmodes in the lowest bins.
+It is important to note that the \emph{intermediate} eigenmodes at the highest temperature get further localized within the wells due to local fluctuations of the renormalized Polyakov loop with increasing volumes.
+One would thus expect the $g_\text{Th}$ to show very little sensitivity to volume.
+However, at least three different lattice volumes would be required for quantifying the volume scaling of $g_\text{Th}$.
+At present, the statistics is not sufficient to perform a rigorous finite volume analysis of this observable, which will be addressed in a future work.
+Nonetheless $g_\text{Th}$ mimics as an \emph{order parameter} for the \emph{effective restoration} of $U_A(1)$ and the point of inflection of the curve that characterizes $g_\text{Th}$ versus temperature could give us an estimate of $T_{U(1)}$.
+Noting that $U_A(1)$ is not an exact symmetry, one cannot construct an order parameter that conventionally characterizes a thermal phase transition within the Landau paradigm.
+We thus propose that the \emph{effective} restoration $U_A(1)$ should be inferred from the change in the structural properties of the Dirac eigenstates, which can be quantified in terms of observables like $g_\text{Th}$.